 is not supported, but we can use HTML inside md

-Go Templates which basically allow writing the actual HTML (no React support) that prints the page.
+files) the only option to create content.
+However, pages are rendered using Go Templates which basically allow writing the actual HTML (no React support) that prints the page.
 For each new page we can specify a different template, so it is actually pretty simple to add custom pages for whatever purpose we need.

 Styling #